 The CRA allows you to claim the interest you have paid on many of your post-secondary student loans on your tax returns.
 However, there are restrictions on the types of loans that qualify:

-- You cannot claim interest from personal loans or lines of credit even if you used those monies to pay for post-secondary education.
+- You cannot claim interest from personal loans or lines of credit even if you used the money to pay for post-secondary education.
 Additionally, you may not claim interest on student loans received from foreign banks.

 - You may only claim interest payments on loans received under the Canada Student Loans Act, the Canada Student Financial Assistance Act, or similar provincial or territorial programs.